-174. PENALTIES FOR PARTICIPATION IN / INVOLVEMENT WITH AN UNSANCTIONED COMPETITION (see also GCR 76)
+174. PENALTIES FOR INVOLVEMENT WITH AN UNSANCTIONED COMPETITION

-Any person or body who organises, promotes, enters, takes part in or officiates at an unsanctioned competition (see GCR 76) may have action taken against them by MSA, which action may include the forfeiture of the right to:
+Any MSA-aligned person or body who involves themselves in any way with an unsanctioned competition (see GCR 76 for fuller details) may have action taken against them by MSA, which action may include the forfeiture of the right to:

-- hold a competition licence, and/or - ii) hold any official appointment in connection with the FIA, the CIK, the FIM or MSA.
+- i) hold a MSA competition licence, and/or - ii) hold any official appointment in connection with the FIA, the CIK, the FIM or MSA.